AviatrixSystems/Docs/HowTos/SAML_Integration_Azure_AD_IDP.rst

 .. note::

    This step is usually completed by the Aviatrix admin.
-   Azure AD IDP provides IDP Metadata through text obtained in `Retrieve Azure AD IDP metadata (Step 2) <#azuread-idp-metadata>`_.
+   Azure AD IdP provides IdP Metadata through text obtained in `Retrieve Azure AD IdP metadata (Step 2) <#azuread-idp-metadata>`_.
-   Azure AD IDP requires a custom SAML request template.
+   Azure AD IdP requires a custom SAML request template.

 Continue with updating Aviatrix SAML Endpoint by visiting one of the following links based on your use case:

 #.
-If integrating Azure IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-34>`_
+If integrating Azure IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-34>`_
 #.
-If integrating Azure IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-34>`_
+If integrating Azure IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-34>`_

    +----------------------------+-----------------------------------------+
    | Field                      | Description                             |